 Student's name 3.
 Medication use time (if applicable)

 Medical condition Self administration

 ☐ Yes

 Is this an engoing condition? □ No Date medication(s) dispensed by pharmacy

 Is this an ongoing condition? ☐ Yes Date medication(s) dispensed by pharmacy

 □No

 Medication name(s) Medication expiry date(s)

 Dosage of medication(s) Special precautions

 EXAMPLE: Medication should be taken

-4.44 (1-11-1-11-11-11-11-11-11-11-11-11-11-11 before/ after lunch.
+4.44 (1.41) before/ after lunch.

 Medication use time (if applicable)

 ⊟∃:⊟⊟ am/pm

 2. Medication use time (if applicable)

 am/pm

 Student's condition and individual symptoms

 Daily care requirements

 Procedures to take in an emergency

 Follow up care (if applicable)

 Follow up care (if applicable)

+Additional information (if need ded)

+, , , -

-Additional information (if need ded) , - Using the information provide انس سالم ato a long torre c ara plan for vo child Wa Using the information provid let you know when DETAILS OF PERSON COMPLE ETING THIS FO DRM: Date Email address Signed
+Using the information provid امط سو بينال دده ato a long torm o aro plan for your child Way

+let you know when

+DETAILS OF PERSON COMPLE ETING THIS FO DRM: Date

+Email address Signed